dumlutimuralp/antrea-packet-walks/part_e/README.md

 The current flow is actually the response of backend2 pod to frontend pod as part of the previous flow from frontend pod (the flow which is explained back in section 13); because of this reason the current flow is not NEW and it is part of an already established flow.

 Hence the current flow will match the first flow entry in this table ("ct_state=-new+est").
 The action specified in this first flow entry is handing the flow over to Table 70. (actions=resubmit(,70)) So next stop is Table 70.

+Note : The flow from frontend pod has already been processed by Table 50 on worker2 node (Section 15.6), hence one may ask "Why the need to process the flow once again by Table 50 on worker2 node.
+This could be a future enhancement for Antrea ?

 ## 16.6 L3Forwarding Table #70